Operation Nightwatch Board of Directors

 Operation Nightwatch is a registered 501(c)(3) non-profit corporation, governed by a Board of Directors.
 The work of its second Executive Director, Debbie Coppenger, did much to set Nightwatch on a stable institutional and fiscal footing.
 Operation Nightwatch continues to be funded primarily by individual donations, along with some small foundation grants.
 ONW also receives critical volunteer and monetary support from a roster of churches ranging across the theological spectrum.
 ONW is a member of Ecumenical Ministries of Oregon.

 Our current Executive Director, Gary Davis, has expanded the vision of Nightwatch.
 He has revived the street ministry in a renewed form--Street Hospitality Teams well-trained crews who connect positively with people who cannot or will not access the Hospitality Center itself.
 He inaugurated the Mobile Hospitality Center, enabling Nightwatch to extend the work of hospitality to homeless clusters located outside the downtown core.
-In addition to downtown, Hospitality Centers are now operating in SE and North Portland, as well as in Vancouver, WA.
+In addition to downtown, Hospitality Centers are now operating in SE and North Portland.